 Some of these tablets (32) are not letters, but probably training material for scribes.
 The letters themselves were organized by Jean Nougayrol in two groups: lettre d’envoi (indicating what is being sent) and lettre d’injonction (making requests).
 The major part of this correspondence is a combination of these two types, i.e. the letters name gifts sent and ask for something in return.

-- Great Powers: They were an exclusive group in which kingdoms were treated equally.
+- Great powers: They were an exclusive group in which kingdoms were treated equally.
 They were the most influential and prosperous territories.
 Egypt only entered this group after the campaigns of Thutmose III.
-The others were Babylon, Hatti, Mitanni and Assyria.
+The others were Babylon, Hatti, Mitanni, and Assyria.
 As they were equals, they had a “brotherly” relationship and had to employ a specific pattern when writing to each other.
-At first, they had to identify who was writing and for whom the letter was written, then, report their wishes to the other, as showed in the example below:
+At first, they had to identify who was writing and for whom the letter was written, then, report their wishes to the other, as shown in the example below:

-The Egyptian vassals referred to the Pharaoh as “my lord” or “my Sun” and usualy began the letters in a pattern similar to the example below:
+The Egyptian vassals referred to the Pharaoh as “my lord” or “my Sun” and usually began the letters in a pattern similar to the example below:

-Vassals, in theory, must obey their lords and although the Egyptian vassals constantly declared and affirmed loyalty to the Pharaoh some of them were traitors, negotiating with the Hitites, as did Qadesh and Amurru.
-Others, as Byblos and Damascus, were truly loyal to Egypt, but were everely repressed by the traitors.
+Vassals, in theory, must obey their lords, and although the Egyptian vassals constantly declared and affirmed loyalty to the Pharaoh, some of them were traitors, negotiating with the Hittites, as did Qadesh and Amurru.
+Others, as Byblos and Damascus, were truly loyal to Egypt but were repressed by the traitors.